ecor/geotopOptim/README.md

 4. Create the subdirectory for the executable file  "mkdir bin";
 5. Build and create GEOtop executale file: "make -f geotop.make"

 GEOtop executable will be created in the subdirectory "bin".
+For other versions of GEOtop, please see the related URLs.

 ....